 If no localizing findings are present in otherwise healthy patients and serious illness is not suspected, patients can usually be observed at home without testing.
 In most, symptoms resolve quickly; the few who develop worrisome or localizing symptoms should be reevaluated and tested based on the new findings.

 If serious illness is suspected in patients who have no localizing findings, testing is needed.
 Patients with red flag findings suggesting sepsis require cultures (urine and blood), chest x-ray, and evaluation for metabolic abnormalities with measurement of serum electrolytes, glucose, blood urea nitrogen, creatinine, lactate, and liver enzymes.
 Complete blood count is typically done, but sensitivity and specificity for diagnosing serious bacterial infection are low.
-However, white blood cell (WBC) count is important prognostically for patients who may be immunosuppressed (ie, a low WBC count may be associated with a poor prognosis).
+However, white blood cell (WBC) count is important prognostically for patients who may be immunosuppressed (ie, a low WBC count may be associated with a poor prognosis), and a high percentage of WBC band forms is suggestive of a bacterial infection.
 C-reactive protein elevation is a sensitive but nonspecific indicator of sepsis.
 An elevated procalcitonin level is indicative of a bacterial process but lacks sufficient sensitivity to warrant routine use.

 Patients with certain underlying disorders may need testing even if they have no localizing findings and do not appear seriously ill.
 Because of the risk and devastating consequences of endocarditis, febrile injection drug users are usually admitted to the hospital for serial blood cultures and often echocardiography.
 Patients taking immunosuppressants require complete blood count; if neutropenia is present, testing is initiated and chest x-ray is done, as are cultures of blood, sputum, urine, stool, and any suspicious skin lesions.
 Because bacteremia and sepsis are frequent causes of fever in patients with neutropenia, empiric broad-spectrum IV antibiotics should be given promptly, without waiting for culture results.

-Specific causes of fever are treated with anti-infective therapy; empiric anti-infective therapy that is based on the most likely anatomic site and the pathogens involved is required when suspicion of serious infection is high.
+Specific causes of fever are treated with anti-infective therapy.
+Empiric anti-infective therapy that is based on the most likely anatomic site and the pathogens involved is required when suspicion of serious infection is high taking into account the potential risk that infection involves a multidrug-resistant bacterial pathogen.

 Whether fever due to infection should be treated with antipyretics is controversial.
 Experimental evidence, but not clinical studies, suggests that fever enhances host defenses.